Background

 Expansion of Choices Offerings

 The events of September 11, 2001, created the need for a quickly written and distributed lesson.
 The first Choices Program Teaching with the News lesson addressed 9/11 and was posted on our website a short time later.
-Since 2001, Teaching with the News lessons have provided teachers with timely lessons that make the headline news accessible to their students.
+Since 2001, Teaching with the News lessons have provided teachers with occasional free lesson plans and resource guides that hope to make the headline news accessible to their students.

 A New Affiliation with the Department of History